Manuel Muñoz (Governor of Spanish Texas): Texas Governor

 In 1790, Muñoz became governor of Texas.
-In 1792 Muñoz served as Acting governor, at the same time that the Count of Sierra investigated his management.
-A year later, Munoz secularized the Mission San Antonio de Valero and in 1792 he also fulfilled with the decree of "partial secularization" directed to the other four Spanish missions that were carried out in San Antonio.
+In 1792 Muñoz served as acting governor, at the same time that the Count of Sierra investigated his management.
+A year later, Munoz secularized the Mission San Antonio de Valero and in 1792 he also fulfilled the decree of "partial secularization" directed to the other four Spanish missions that were carried out in San Antonio.

 Muñoz supervised trade among the settlers and the Native Americans and investigated illicit trade among the Spanish and French of Louisiana that existed before his term.
 In addition, he regulated the work of the Amerindians in their work on the churches and priestly quarters and declared that these works could only be carried out with permission from the commander general.
 He also "checked the mission and presidio accounts".

-Native Americans gained greater autonomy: Munoz converted Native Americans who had acquired the Christian religion into independent owners of lands, upending social structure based on race that had been established by the Spanish.
-In addition, the sacred ministry was the only one institution in which the missionaries could work "and placed the common property of the mission Indians".
+Native Americans gained greater autonomy: Munoz converted Native Americans who had acquired the Christian religion into independent owners of lands, upending the social structure based on race that had been established by the Spanish.
+In addition, the sacred ministry was the only institution in which the missionaries could work "and placed the common property of the mission Indians".
 This property was supervised by the authorities, either by the alcalde, a Spanish politician figure who administrated the Spanish municipalities, or the justice.
-In 1793, the mission Refugio was established.
+In 1793, the Mission Refugio was established.

 In 1795, Muñoz rose to colonel in the Army.
 The Crown ordered him to avoid the entrance of people from the then United States (East of the modern United States) to Texas.
-They believed the government of United States wanted to send people to Texas to promote a rebellion against the government.
+They believed the government of the United States wanted to send people to Texas to promote a rebellion against the government.

 However, in 1796, Muñoz fell ill and asked King Philip IV for permission to resign as governor.
 While Muñoz awaited the king's decision, Juan Bautista Elguézabal was selected to help Muñoz.
-In January 1797, Muñoz received news that the governor of Coahuila, (in modern Mexico), Manuel Antonio Cordero y Bustamante, had been chosen by the king to replace him.
+In January 1797, Muñoz received news that the governor of Coahuila, (modern Mexico), Manuel Antonio Cordero y Bustamante, had been chosen by the king to replace him.
 However, at that moment, Bustamante was commanding a war against the Apaches and he could not attend to his duties as governor, so Munoz continued governing Texas "until further notice".
 In March of that year, Cordero sent him a letter saying that he had been appointed lieutenant governor of Nuevo Santander, and that therefore he could not govern Texas.
 Finally, a year and a half later, in June 1798 José Irigoyen got the position of interim governor, but he couldn't serve either.
 Elguézabal finally took the position.
-Muñoz died on July 27, 1798, in San Antonio.
+Muñoz died on July 27, 1799, in San Antonio.

 Personal life

-Muñoz married María Gertrudis del Cipiran, who also was from Castile.
+Muñoz married María Gertrudis del Cipiran, who was also from Castile.